Computer animation

-Computer animation is the process used for digitally generating animations.
-The more general term computer-generated imagery (CGI) encompasses both static scenes (still images) and dynamic images (moving images), while computer animation only refers to moving images.
-Modern computer animation usually uses 3D computer graphics to generate a three-dimensional picture.
-The target of the animation is sometimes the computer itself, while other times it is film.
+Computer animation is the process used for digitally generating moving images.
+The more general term computer-generated imagery (CGI) encompasses both still images and moving images, while computer animation only refers to moving images.
+Modern computer animation usually uses 3D computer graphics.

-Computer animation is essentially a digital successor to stop motion techniques, but using 3D models, and traditional animation techniques using frame-by-frame animation of 2D illustrations.
-Computer-generated animations can also allow a single graphic artist to produce such content without the use of actors, expensive set pieces, or props.
-To create the illusion of movement, an image is displayed on the computer monitor and repeatedly replaced by a new image that is similar to it but advanced slightly in time (usually at a rate of 24, 25, or 30 frames/second).
+Computer animation is a digital successor to stop motion and traditional animation.
+Instead of a physical model or illustration, a digital equivalent is manipulated frame-by-frame.
+Also, computer-generated animations allow a single graphic artist to produce such content without using actors, expensive set pieces, or props.
+To create the illusion of movement, an image is displayed on the computer monitor and repeatedly replaced by a new similar image but advanced slightly in time (usually at a rate of 24, 25, or 30 frames/second).
 This technique is identical to how the illusion of movement is achieved with television and motion pictures.

-For 3D animations, objects (models) are built on the computer monitor (modeled) and 3D figures are rigged with a virtual skeleton.
-Then the limbs, eyes, mouth, clothes, etc. of the figure are moved by the animator on key frames.
-The differences in appearance between key frames are automatically calculated by the computer in a process known as tweening or morphing.
-Finally, the animation is rendered.

-For 3D animations, all frames must be rendered after the modeling is complete.
-For pre-recorded presentations, the rendered frames are transferred to a different format or medium, like digital video.
-The frames may also be rendered in real-time as they are presented to the end-user audience.
-Low bandwidth animations transmitted via the internet (e.g. Adobe Flash, X3D) often use the software on the end user's computer to render in real-time as an alternative to streaming or pre-loaded high bandwidth animations.

-Explanation

-To trick the eye and the brain into thinking they are seeing a smoothly moving object, the pictures should be drawn at around 12 frames per second or faster.
-(A frame is one complete image.)
+To trick the visual system into seeing a smoothly moving object, the pictures should be drawn at around 12 frames per second or faster (a frame is one complete image).
 With rates above 75 to 120 frames per second, no improvement in realism or smoothness is perceivable due to the way the eye and the brain both process images.
 At rates below 12 frames per second, most people can detect jerkiness associated with the drawing of new images that detracts from the illusion of realistic movement.
 Conventional hand-drawn cartoon animation often uses 15 frames per second in order to save on the number of drawings needed, but this is usually accepted because of the stylized nature of cartoons.
 To produce more realistic imagery, computer animation demands higher frame rates.

-Films seen in theaters in the United States run at 24 frames per second, which is sufficient to create the illusion of continuous movement.
-For high resolution, adapters are used.
+Films seen in theaters in the United States run at 24 frames per second, which is sufficient to create the appearance of continuous movement.